jacklin10/canner/README.md

 You use the instance_can? method to determine if the current_user is able to modify a particular instance of an object.

-For example, if a user who belongs to company A wants to edit a particular item they maybe end up here:
+For example, if a user wants to edit a particular item they may end up here:

 ```
 /items/3/edit
 ```

-Normal stuff.
-The user changes the item price and moves on.
+The user changes the item price and moves on with their day.

-But now we have another user who decides they want to see what happens when they manually change the url:
+Now we have another user who decides they want to see what happens if they tinker with the url to potential edit other items.
+They enter the following:

 ```
 /items/13/edit
 ```

+Maybe item 13 belongs to a different company, or is in a cateogory that this user isn't supposed to see.
-If you don't defend against this the user would be granted access to edit item with id=13 which belongs to a different company.
+If you don't defend against this situation a clever user can gain access to any item in the system.

-The instance_can? method helps in these situations.
+The **instance_can?** method helps in these situations.

 In your items controller for the **edit, update and destroy** methods add something like: